How to Fry Eggs: 4 Delicious Types of Fried Eggs and How to Cook Them

 More Easy Ways to Cook Eggs

-Now that you know the types of fried eggs and how to fry an egg, try some of these other easy and delicious ways of cooking eggs.
+Now that you know the types of fried eggs and how to fry an egg, try some of these other easy and delicious ways of cooking and preparing eggs.
 Do a quick scramble in the morning or boil eggs for a poached egg or hard-boiled egg.
-These are more options to be a chef in your own kitchen!
+Be the star chef in your own kitchen!

 How to Fry an Egg Four Ways